eleda77/eleda77.github.io/docs/vocab_list.md

 **pantoufles** - indoor shoes, slippers

+**parallax** - the effect whereby the position or direction of an object appears to differ when viewed from different positions, e.g. through the viewfinder and the lens of a camera

 **parsimony** - extreme unwillingness to spend money or use resources

 **pate** - a person's head